ratnesh134/LlamaPDFBot/README.md

-# 🦙 Chat with Doc - LLAMA 3.1
+# 🦙 LlamaPDFBot - LLAMA 3.1

 This is a **Streamlit-based PDF chatbot** that enables users to upload a **PDF document** and interact with it using **LLAMA 3.1-70B** via **Groq**.
 It uses **FAISS vector storage** and **Hugging Face embeddings** for efficient document retrieval and chat memory.